jschuhmann47/music-album/README.md

 # Music Album API

-A small API that I made to practice the Rust language.
+A small API that I made to practice Rust.
 Used Axum and Diesel (with MySQL) plus some other stuff.

 You can create users, and each user can create, upload or delete music albums.
 It's like a physical collection of CDs but digitally.